 Identify all banks used by the Clerk and determine if they are listed on the most recent qualified depository listing maintained by the Virginia Department of the Treasury pursuant to The Virginia Security for Public Deposits Act (Section § 2.2-1815 of the Code of Virginia).

 Verify all general operating accounts and a selected sample of invested funds, including trust funds, were reported as public through the SPDA Public Fund Accounts lookup tool on the Virginia Department of the Treasury website.
 Authorized court users can log onto Treasury’s new SPDA website and pull up the account information if the auditor does not have access to the website.
+(See Note at Section 3-4 Cash and Investments above related to the Department of Treasury’s SPDA account balance and verification system.)

 If an account is not listed, advise the Clerk to immediately contact their banking institution to determine the status of the account.
 The Clerk should also contact the Virginia Treasury Board to report the missing account.

 If the Clerk’s bank account is not reconciled, skip to step 4 below.